rempsyc/lavaanExtra/paper/paper.md

-latter displays standardized coefficients by default (but unstandardized coefficients can be specified with `est_std = FALSE`), (b) if using standardized coefficients, the leading zero is omitted (as per APA requirements); (c) does not plot the variances per default, and (d) allows defining an automatic layout in specific cases (as described earlier).
+latter displays standardized coefficients by default (but unstandardized coefficients can be specified with `est_std = FALSE`), (b) if using standardized coefficients, the leading zero is omitted (as per APA requirements); (c) does not plot the variances per default, (d) uses full double-headed arrows instead of dashed lines with no arrows for covariances, and (e) allows defining an automatic layout in specific cases (as described earlier).

 Finally, the base function, `tidySEM::graph_sem()`, is difficult to customize in depth.
 For the aesthetics of `nice_tidySEM()`,